ajwdewit/pcse/doc/installing.rst

 Requirements and dependencies
 =============================

-PCSE is being developed on Ubuntu Linux 14.04 and Windows 7 using Python 2.7.14 and python 3.6.5 .
+PCSE is being developed on Ubuntu Linux 14.04 and Windows 7 using Python 2.7.14 and python 3.6.5.
 As Python is a platform independent language, PCSE works equally well on Linux, Windows or Mac OSX.
-Before installing PCSE, Python itself must be installed on your system.
-The most convenient way for setting up your environment on Windows, Linux and MacOSX is through the anaconda python distribution which we will demonstrate below.

-The dependencies of PCSE are the following:
+Before installing PCSE, Python itself must be installed on your system which we will demonstrate below.
+PCSE has a number of dependencies on other python packages which are the following:

 * Numpy >= 1.6
 * SQLalchemy >= 0.8